illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Anticipatory Breach: This is when a non-breaching party realizes that the offeror does not intend to fulfill the contract.

-• Fundamental Breach: Cases where the aggrieved party can begin to sue for damages if a breach has been made.
+• Fundamental Breach: Cases where the aggrieved party begins to sue for damages if a breach has been made.

 • Actual Breach: This refers to a breach that has occurred already.